 Protecting Consumer Internet Privacy

 I was the only member of the Congressional delegation from Central Texas to vote against the repeal of internet privacy rules.
-President Trump signed into law a bill repealing critical regulations adopted by the Federal Communications Commission (FCC) that would have required internet providers to obtain consumer consent before using precise geolocation, financial information, health information, children's information and web browing history for advertising and marketing.
+President Trump signed into law a bill repealing critical regulations adopted by the Federal Communications Commission (FCC) that would have required internet providers to obtain consumer consent before using precise geolocation, financial information, health information, children's information and web browsing history for advertising and marketing.
 Our privacy should be protected, not sold.
 Access to intrusive information about our private lives should not be available to the highest bidder.